D-tensor paraproducts and its caricatures: d-tensor paraproducts

 The argument above used to provide estimates for the arbitrary term, $ (A^m(\delta^t(f))\mathbf{v}^m - A^m(P^{j_1,j_2, \ldots, j_d}(f))\tilde{\mathbf{v}}^m)$, in the integrand holds for the terms in the series, $ \sum_{m=2}^{d-1} (A^{m}(\delta^t(f))\mathbf{v}^{m} - A^{m}(P^{j_1,j_2, \ldots, j_d}(f))\tilde{\mathbf{v}}^{m})$.
 The first and last terms are handled slightly different since $\mathbf{v}^1$ and $\mathbf{v}^d$ contain 1 term in their series instead of $d-1$ terms.
 Since $\mathbf{v}^1 = \tilde{\mathbf{v}}^1$, the first term becomes:

 Then the following $L^1$ estimate is obtained:

-by application of Holder's inequality, the property of $A \in C^d$, and the estimates on the wavelet coefficients of Holder functions previously discussed.
-So by the previous result, the first term in the series under the integrand of $\Delta(A,f)$ has the estimate:
+by application of H\"older's inequality, the property of $A \in C^d$, and the estimates on the wavelet coefficients of H\"older functions previously discussed.
+So by the previous result, the first term in the series under the integrand of $\Delta_{(N_i)_{i=1}^d}(A,f)$ has the estimate:

 Now we handle the final term in the series, $(A^d(\delta^t(f)) \mathbf{v}^d - A^d(P^{j_1,j_2, \ldots, j_d}(f))\tilde{\mathbf{v}}^d$, where $\tilde{\mathbf{v}}^d$ only has 1 term in its series.
 Since $\mathbf{v} \neq \tilde{\mathbf{v}}^d$, we handle $(A^d(\delta^t(f)) \mathbf{v}^d$ and $A^d(P^{j_1,j_2, \ldots, j_d}(f))\tilde{\mathbf{v}}^d$ separately as we did for the $m$th term; the obtained estimates are the same but the technology used is negligibly different.
 The $\lVert A^d(\delta^t(f)) \rVert_{L^1([0,1])}$ estimate is the same as (\ref{eq:44}), but $ \lVert \mathbf{v}^d \rVert_L^{\infty}([0,1])$ is slightly different: